Support and Defend: Development

 On October 1, 2013, author and creator of the Jack Ryan series Tom Clancy died.
 His last novel, co-authored with Mark Greaney, Command Authority, was published posthumously on December 3, 2013.

 In keeping with the tradition of developing franchises from bestselling novelists like Ian Fleming and Robert Ludlum after their deaths, Clancy's lawyer, J. Thompson Webb, later signed agreements with publishing company G.P.
 Putnam's Sons continuing the Jack Ryan book franchise.
 Greaney was chosen to write the first novel in the post-Clancy Ryanverse; Putnam spokeswoman Alexis Welby said that "Greaney's gift is that he's able to hit the trifecta of what makes a great Clancy book: Tom's terrific characters, really well-done action scenes and that over-the-horizon prescience about world events that characterized Tom's books."

 Reception

 Commercial

 Support and Defend debuted at number three on the Hardcover Fiction category of the New York Times bestseller list, as well as number five on the Combined Print & E-Book Fiction category of the same list, for the week of August 10, 2014.
-In addition, it debuted at number six on the USA Today Best Selling Books list for the week of July 31, 2014.

-Less than a year later, the paperback edition of the book peaked at number five on the Paperback Fiction category of the New York Times bestseller list.